DisciplinedSoftware/DisciplinedSoftware.github.io/_posts/2024-03-27-adding-tests-to-an-executable.markdown

 # The Problem
 Consider an application where all the code resides in a single executable project.

-We are disciplined software developers and we want to add tests around our software before changing the behavior.
+As a disciplined software developers you want to add tests around to the code before changing the behavior.

 # A Simple Solution
 The first solution is to add tests using assertions at the beginning of the main.